Kaposi's sarcoma (KS) is a form of

 specific virus.
 The virus is called human herpes virus 8 or Kaposi sarcoma herpesvirus (KSHV).
 Most people infected with the virus will not get KS.
 KS most often develops in people who have the virus and also have a weakened immune system.

-Factors that may increase your chance of getting KS include: Having an HIV infectionUse of medication that suppresses the immune system
+Factors that may increase your chance of getting KS include: Having HIV infectionUsing medication that suppresses the immune system

 KS lesions may develop anywhere on the body.
 They tend to be raised blotches or nodules which may be purple, brown, red, or pink.